 One of the things I like to bring along on my travels is a good pair of earphones – besides using them to listen to music on long transits, I often use my earphones as earplugs to shut out travel noise, whether it’s screaming toddlers on the plane or excessively chatty seat neighbours.
-Over the past year or so I’ve been using earphones by Sudio Sweden, and I’ve road-tested the headphone jack-free Sudio Vasa Blå and Sudio Tre on my travels, and just received their latest truly wireless Sudio Nivå, and thought I’d share with you my review of these Sudio earphones.
+In recent years I’ve been using earphones by Sudio Sweden, and I’ve road-tested the headphone jack-free Sudio Vasa Blå and Sudio Tre on my travels, as well as their truly wireless Sudio Nivå and Sudio Tolv, and thought I’d share with you my review of these Sudio earphones.

 Also awesome?
 I have a 15% Sudio discount code if you are interested in buying Sudio earphones for yourself – scroll down to the bottom of the post because you know you have to work for it.
 Note that the earphones were all sponsored by Sudio, but this review is all my personal, layman, non-audio expert opinion.